The Human Survival Project

 We aim to disarm, with reason and passion, all nuclear possessing states and general nuclear complacency.

 Goal I: The ultimate goal of the Project is to save humanity and all other living and prospective sentient species on the planet (together with the environments and habitats they depend upon) from nuclear holocaust and its aftermath of civilisational collapse and deadly somatic and environmental effects.
 The latter effects include both catastrophic climate change (nuclear winter) and world-wide, long-lasting radiation hazards, as well as massive destruction of the atmospheric ozone layer.
 A most urgent priority is to show the absurdity, the logic-free fantasy of received deterrence theory and nuclear “defence” postures.
-(The “rational man” of deterrence theory turns out to be a purblind idiot and/or a moral monster if he thinks that nuclear retaliation
+(The “rational man” of deterrence theory turns out to be a purblind idiot and/or a moral monster if he thinks that nuclear retaliation to a first nuclear strike makes any sense whatsoever.

 Goal II : The proximate goal of the project is to undertake and encourage research in neglected areas of nuclear survival concern and help bring about radically new policy settings and weltanschauungen of peoples, governments and global civil society to cope with the master threat of nuclear war.
 A transformed global mentality towards nuclear affairs must be the guiding light for advocacy and research, and a first step is to comprehend and overcome the danger of denying, ignoring, overlooking, minimizing or rationalizing our common nuclear danger.
 Given the current post Cold War state of widespread ignorance and complacency, research in the area must be heroic, as Vaclav Havel would have it, in tackling the nuclear lacunae in historical, sociological, ecological and politological studies as they are presently practised.